eradman/entr/README.md

 Releases History
 ----------------

+1.8 Loosing a file under watch is always fatal _2012-12-05_

 1.7 Successfully stat deleted files before running a command _2012-11-20_

 1.6 Works with NFS mounts on Linux, no need for pthreads on BSD _2012-08-10_